WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 ![tangled]({{ site.baseurl }}{{ page.images[2].image_path }})
 <p class="legend">Artistic representation</p>

-Trying to "solve" or rather reduce crime requires a holistic approach that modify various aspects of our society.
+Trying to "solve" or rather reduce crime requires a holistic approach that modifies various aspects of our society.

 This will be a recurring pattern in future articles to the point where put together, they will describe an alternative society as a byproduct, something like my idealized society.

 Returning to crimes, we talked about many potential improvements, yet we only scratched the surface.
-Admittedly, things like "improving education" are vague, but that's because actual solutions needs to be crafted on the terrain through experimentation.
+Admittedly, things like "improving education" are vague, but that's because actual solutions need to be crafted on the terrain through experimentation.

 But in a generic manner, reducing crime is about
 1. Improving other issues like mental health, poisonous substance or addiction.